 So, if you’re looking for a solution to help you deliver great customer service within Gmail – a tool most users are familiar with, then Hiver would be an ideal option for you.

 Customer support tools are so many in number and they can be of different types as well.
-For example, we have discussed two types of them: fully-fledged customer support tools or the so-called helpdesks and tools for managing support tickets.
-Note that there are other tools too.
+For example, we have discussed two types of them: fully-fledged customer support tools or the so-called helpdesk tools and tools for managing support tickets.
+Note that there are other tools too (for example, Help Scout).

 For example, those that are AI-powered or that have a completely different structure.
 However, these can be considered to be the most common types of customer support tools.

 You can choose from this list based on your preferences, your company’s size, the number of your support agents, the industry your company is playing in, and many other factors.
 Do not forget about the fancy part too.
 For example, one tool might be a bit costly but you might just like its interface and functionality.
 So, if you like it, go for it without even giving it a second thought.
 People usually work better on software that they like and feel comfortable with.